 Regular dental X-rays “can double or even triple the chance of developing a common type of brain tumor,” according to The Daily Telegraph.
 This news is based on a large US study comparing the dental histories of people who had a brain tumor known as intracranial meningioma with a group of similar people who did not have tumors.

-What didn’t make the headlines was that the same study showed that having a series of full-mouth X-rays was not associated with any increased risk of brain tumor, which throws doubt on the proposed link between dental X-rays and brain tumor.
+Firstly, what didn’t make the headlines was that the same study showed that having a series of full-mouth X-rays was not associated with any increased risk of brain tumor, which throws doubt on the proposed link between dental X-rays and brain tumor.
 Furthermore, participants reported their own history of X-rays rather than researchers checking their dental records.

 Most importantly though, the chance of developing a brain tumor is very small and, even if X-rays can double the risk, it would still be a very rare event.
 According to one academic quoted in the press, this doubling of risk actually translated into just a 0.07% increase in lifetime risk, once the overall rarity of brain tumors was taken into account

-While this study suggests that dental X-rays may be linked to brain tumor, it falls short of proving an actual link.
-It is known that exposure to ionising radiation is linked to cancer (which is why X-ray use is kept to a minimum), but people should not be alarmed by today’s sensationalist headlines and should not be dissuaded from having dental X-rays when recommended by their dentist.
+While this study suggests that dental X-rays may be linked to a brain tumor, it falls short of proving an actual link.
+It is known that exposure to ionizing radiation is linked to cancer (which is why X-ray use is kept to a minimum), but people should not be alarmed by today’s sensationalist headlines and should not be dissuaded from having dental X-rays when recommended by their dentist.

 Why You Need Dental X-Rays

 Dental X-rays are a useful diagnostic tool when helping your orthodontist detect damage and disease not visible during a regular exam.
 X-rays, also known as radiographs, capture images of the parts of your mouth your dentist can’t see.
 That’s because hard tissues like bones and teeth absorb more radiation than softer gum and cheek tissues, creating a picture that clearly shows differences between these types of tissue.

-Are you pregnant?
+Are you Pregnant?

 Contact Us Today for an Appointment

-2002 Richard Jones Road, Suite A-200 Nashville, TN 37215
+Nashville, TN 37215